Tax Forms for Expats in Groningen β€” Dutch M-form & Refund Guide

 • Deadline: July 1 of the following year

-• No DigiD required if Benefitly files for you
+• Official authorization where available if Benefitly files for you

 • Backdatable up to 5 years